lien-nguyen/automate-dev-setup/README.md

 - Ubuntu or WSL (Windows Subsystem for Linux)
 - GNU Make
 - Bash
-- Docker (required if you only want to test the scripts in a container)
+- Docker (only required if you want to test the scripts in a container)
+- For WSL users: Docker Desktop for Windows (installed separately)
 ---

 ### Advanced & Troubleshooting